Film Job Postings, Film Set Jobs

 As in every industry, there are advantages to reading trade papers.
 First, as noted above, they enable you to keep up with what's going on in the industry in general.
 Second, by reading them, you'll be able to identify the industry's prominent people, the ones who are making the decisions.
 Third, they provide you with the latest news in your chosen area of the industry.
-Fourth, because everyone reads them, information published in the trades is frequently referred to, and you'll want to know what people are talking about.
+Fourth, because everyone reads them, information published in the trades is frequently referred to, and when people talk, you want to know what to be in the know.
 Finally, although the best jobs usually don't show up in the "Help Wanted" sections of the trades, those sections, along with production listings, will provide you with a starting point for seeing what kinds of film business jobs are available.

-While it's not necessary for you to read the trades from cover to cover, you should certainly read the main articles and the important columns and at least scan everything else.
+While it's not necessary for you to read the trades from cover to cover, you should certainly read the main articles and the popular columns and at least scan everything else.
 You never know when something you read in the trades will turn out to be useful in building your career, and you never want to pass up an opportunity like that.

 What Do You Think?

 Do you think it is necessary to have sufficient preparation or experience before working on a film set?

 Let’s take a look at being a production assistant who reads the trades.

-I remember one time a producer came on the set he looked like a regular Joe.
+I remember one time, a producer came on the set, and he looked like a regular Joe.
 Because I knew of him, Barry Levinson, I was on top of it and able to make sure the director and other crew members knew he was on the set.
-It helped the situation out and the crew appreciated my due diligence.
+It helped the situation out, and the crew appreciated my due diligence.